pqow16/Ubuntu-package-downloader/README.md

 - noble (for 24.04 LTS)
 - etc...

-architecture
+**architecture**
-: Target architecture
+Target architecture
 - amd64
 - arm64
 - armhf
 - etc...

-favorite_mirrors
+**favorite_mirrors**
-: The program will use download mirror listed here first.
+The program will use download mirror listed here first.
 If none, then program will use the first available one.

-want_recommendations
+**want_recommendations**
-: Whether you want to download the "recommends" packages
+Whether you want to download the "recommends" packages

-want_suggestions
+**want_suggestions**
-: Whether you want to download the "suggests" packages
+Whether you want to download the "suggests" packages

-use_local_cache
+**use_local_cache**
-: Save the queried results into .cache/, to improve speed for next time
+Save the queried results into .cache/, to improve speed for next time

-request_delay
+**request_delay**
-: The delay time after each query request.
+The delay time after each query request.
 Larger to reduce server burden

-retry_delay
+**retry_delay**
-: The delay time after each Internal Server Error response.
+The delay time after each Internal Server Error response.
 Larger to reduce server burden

 Follow up